amarburg/mascot_project_management/README.md

 The underwater enclosure package has a single Subconn 8-pin connector which provides Cat6 UTP to the sensor head.
 This cabling provides gigabit ethernet as well as 60W power-over-ethernet (PoE).
 Note 60W PoE is non-standard.
-This connector allows reuse of existing subsea ethernet cables but prevents and supplemental functions going over the same cable (unless we put an Ethernet hub in the box).
+This connector allows reuse of existing subsea ethernet cables but prevents supplemental functions going over the same cable (unless we put an Ethernet hub in the box).
 The package also includes two [BlueRobotic Lumen 1](https://www.bluerobotics.com/store/electronics/lumen-light-r1/) submersible